What is a single-stock ETF?

 The important thing is to remember that the daily performance of single-stock ETFs is correlated with the daily performance of a single stock, which makes them leveraged ETFs.
 There are a few distinct types of single-stock ETFs:

 • Leveraged long single-stock ETFs: these ETFs aim to multiply their stock price.
 For instance, the AXS 2X NKE Bull Daily ETF (NKEL) seeks to achieve two times the daily return of Nike stock.
-Thus, if Nike's stock price increases by 4% on a particular day, the ETF should increase by 8%.

 • Short single-stock ETFS: these are funds that "short" stocks.
 A short single-stock ETF, Direxion Daily TSLA Bear 1X Shares ETF (TSLS) mirrors the inverse of Tesla's daily performance.
-To put it another way, if Tesla stock drops 10% on a particular day, the ETF should gain the same amount.

 • Leveraged short single-stock ETFs: these ETFs use leverage to short the company's aim for a negative multiple of their stock.
 The AXS 2X PFE Bear Daily ETF (PFES) is an exchange-traded fund that aims to provide two times the daily return opposite of Pfizer.
-Accordingly, a daily drop of 2% in Pfizer's stock price would lead to an increase of 4% in the ETF's value.

 • Hedged single-stock ETFs seek to minimize the impact of daily price fluctuations in their underlying stock.
-For instance, the Innovator Hedged TSLA Strategy ETF (TSLH) aims to replicate Tesla's daily return while being limited to a range between -9.29% and -10.01%.
+For instance, the Innovator-Hedged TSLA Strategy ETF (TSLH) aims to replicate Tesla's daily return while being limited to a range between -9.29% and -10.01%.

 Single-stock ETF issuers, like those of other leveraged ETFs, sometimes rely on trading derivatives, which are sophisticated financial products, to achieve their desired rates of return.